danyaberezun/KEEPs/README.md

 1. If the algorithm produces constraint $T :> Out\langle Captured(\*)\rangle$, then this only provides us information that `T` is not nullable and $Out\langle T> :> Out\langle Out\langle Any?\rangle\rangle$.
    While if we approximated it, we would get $T :> Out\langle \*\rangle$, which leads to $T :> Out\langle \*\rangle :> Out\langle Int\rangle$, and this is unsound with respect to the original constraint.
-   The reason is that after the approximation we do not end up with the equal type.
+   The reason for unsoundness is that after the approximation we do not get a relaxed type, we get a strengthened type.
    We have a relation $Out\langle \*\rangle :> Out\langle Captured(\*)\rangle$, between approximated and original type.
-   And we are not able to infer $T :> Out\langle \*\rangle$ from $T :> Out\langle Captured(\*)\rangle$ and $Out\langle \*\rangle :> Out\langle Captured(\*)\rangle$.
+   And we cannot infer $T :> Out\langle \*\rangle$ from $T :> Out\langle Captured(\*)\rangle$ and $Out\langle \*\rangle :> Out\langle Captured(\*)\rangle$.

 2. On the contrary, for $Out\langle In\langle Captured(\*)\rangle\rangle$
    we are able to approximate the constraint $T :> Out\langle In\langle Captured(\*)\rangle\rangle$ to $T :> Out\langle In\langle \*\rangle\rangle$.
-   This is because $Out\langle In\langle Captured(\*)\rangle\rangle :> Out\langle In\langle \*\rangle\rangle$.
+   This is because $Out\langle In\langle Captured(\*)\rangle\rangle :> Out\langle In\langle \*\rangle\rangle$, i.e. for this constraint approximation properly relaxes the approximated type.
-   And we could get $T :> Out\langle In\langle \*\rangle\rangle$ from $T :> Out\langle In\langle Captured(\*)\rangle\rangle$, $Out\langle In\langle Captured(\*)\rangle\rangle :> Out\langle In\langle \*\rangle\rangle$ and transitivity rule.
+   And we can infer $T :> Out\langle In\langle \*\rangle\rangle$ from $T :> Out\langle In\langle Captured(\*)\rangle\rangle$, $Out\langle In\langle Captured(\*)\rangle\rangle :> Out\langle In\langle \*\rangle\rangle$ and transitivity rule.

-> romanv: "we should be generalizing this type" generalizing this type != relaxes the constraint

-The core principle is that by approximating a type with captured types during subtyping reconstruction, we should be generalizing this type.
+The core principle is that by approximating a type with captured types during subtyping reconstruction, we should be relaxing the approximated type constraints.
-Meaning we can do it only if it relaxes the constraint.

-> romanv: start with "In addition"?

-We are loosing some type information with this relaxation, specifically we lose the equalities between the captured types (and their corresponding existential variables).
+In addition, we are loosing some type information with this relaxation, specifically we lose the equalities between the captured types (and their corresponding existential variables).
 For example, if we have a constraints $V = Inv\langle Captured(\*)\rangle$ and $U = Inv\langle Captured(\*)\rangle$, where the captured types are equal, we should be able to call a function `fun <T> foo(i1: Inv<T>, i2: Inv<T>)` with the values of types `V` and `U`.
 But after approximation this information will be lost.

 > For example, such code with captured type equalities happens when you are working with data structures that are controlling some invariants on the type level, for example, AVL tree with type-level control of the balance factor.

-The possible solutions to this problem are
+The possible solutions to this problem are:

 1. Erase all bounds containing captured types that could not be soundly approximated.
    The type system will be sound in this case.
-   But, this option will significantly limit the applicability of the subtyping reconstruction.
+   But, this option will limit the applicability of the subtyping reconstruction.
-   For example, the last example above will not work, meaning `foo(V, U)` is ill-typed.
+   For example, the last example above will not work, meaning `foo(V, U)` will be ill-typed.

-   > TODO: Why do we think that?
-Do we have any backing for saying "this will break GADT inference"?
-   > romanv: Didn't get the question.
-   > It will not break GADT inference in lots of cases.
-   > The additional issue is that it may be unexpected for user when do we erase the bounds and when not.
-   > Do we need an example where it will limit the applicability of the subtyping reconstruction?

 2. Preserve the captured types in the constraints.
    This option will complicate the compiler diagnostics as currently captured types are not really supposed to be printed.
-   On the other hand, this option will increase the applicability of the subtyping reconstruction and allow to improve the handling of captured types in other parts of the type system as well, making them closer in expressiveness to the existential types.
+   On the other hand, this option will increase the applicability of the subtyping reconstruction and allow to improve the handling of captured types in other parts of the type system as well, making them closer in expressiveness to existential types (which they actually are).

-   > TODO: Why do we think that?
-I have a feeling we need to do some additional work to improve captured types, simply keeping them in the constraints is not enough?
-   > romanv: Didn't get the question.
-   > The problem there is that if it will be stored, it may be useful to print them in error explanations.
-   > Additionally there may be some problems with processing of captured type.
-AFAK there is some TODO that substitution with captured types breaks their equality or something like that.
+  However, this would require some additional work around how captured types are handled in the type system implementation.

 ## Adding subtyping reconstruction to Kotlin flow-sensitive type system